elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A revocable proxy is a proxy that can be disabled.
-Basically, if at any point we want to revoke access to it.
-What we can do is to wrap it into a revocable proxy, without any traps.
-Such a proxy will forward operations to object, and we can disable it at any moment.
-The call returns an object with the proxy and revoke function to disable it.
+If at any point we want to revoke access to it.
+What we can do is wrap it into a revocable proxy, without any traps.
+Such a proxy forwards operations to an object, and we can disable it at any moment.
+The call returns an object with the proxy.
 A call to revoke() removes all internal references to the target object from the proxy, so they are no longer connected.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />